mzyui/poe-api-rust/README.md

 #### Step 2: Retrieve `formkey` (Optional)
 > [!NOTE]
-> The **poe-api-wrapper** automatically retrieves the `formkey` for you.
+> The **poe-api-rust** automatically retrieves the `formkey` for you.
 If it fails, follow the steps below to obtain the token manually.

 There are two methods to get the `formkey`: